 The NOV shall identify the time period (up to 90 days) pursuant to the Grace Period Law, N.J.S.A.
 13:1D-125 et seq. where the responsible party's/violators' voluntary action can prevent a formal enforcement action with penalties issued.
 It shall be noted that the NOV does not constitute a formal enforcement action, a final agency action or a final legal determination that a violation has occurred.
 Therefore, the NOV may not be appealed or contested.

-If the violation is deemed by the Noise Control Officer or Noise Control Investigator to be a non-minor violation the violator shall be notified that if the violation is not immediately corrected a NOPA with a civil penalty of no more than $3,000 will be issued.
-If a non-minor violation is immediately corrected a Notice of Violation without a civil penalty shall still be issued to document the violation.
-If the violation occurs again (within 12 months of the initial violation) a NOPA shall be issued regardless of whether the violation is immediately corrected or not.
+If the violation is deemed by the Noise Control Officer or Noise Control Investigator to be a non-minor violation, the violator shall be notified that if the violation is not immediately corrected a NOPA with a civil penalty not to exceed $2,000.
+If a non-minor violation is immediately corrected, a notice of violation without a civil penalty shall still be issued to document the violation.
+If the violation occurs again (within 12 months of the initial violation), a NOPA shall be issued regardless of whether the violation is immediately corrected or not.

 The violator may request from the Noise Control Officer or Noise Control Investigator, an extension of the compliance deadline in the enforcement action.
 The Noise Control Officer or Noise Control Investigator shall have the option to approve any reasonable request for an extension (not to exceed 180 days) if the violator can demonstrate that a good faith effort has been made to achieve compliance.
 If an extension is not granted and the violation continues to exist after the grace period time ends, a NOPA shall be issued.